 - They suffered damages

-- Their damages were the result of the other party’s negligence
+- Their damages were the result of the property owner’s negligence

 - The value of their damages

-Injured parties need to prove their case by a “preponderance of the evidence.”
+If you are hurt in a slip and fall accident, you need to prove your case by a “preponderance of the evidence.”
 You must establish that your version is more likely to be true than not to be true.

 Establishing Special Damages

 Special damages are generally simple to prove.
 Be sure to save your medical bills and receipts for out-of-pocket expenses such as prescriptions, durable medical equipment, or chiropractic care.
 Employer and tax records can be helpful to prove your lost wages.

 You can establish how much the party at fault for the slip owes for your lost income with a letter from your employer.
 The letter should include:

 - How many hours you were couldn’t work due to your injuries

 - Your total amount of lost wages caused by your injury